Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And now back to the interview.

-Well, you you mentioned something super interesting here.
+Well, you mentioned something super interesting here.

-At the same time, the modern culture, right, which is the communist culture, everybody knows that the Chinese communist party has contempt for life.
+At the same time, the modern culture, right, which is the communist culture, everybody knows that the Chinese Communist Party has contempt for life.

-So this it's to me, it's sort of like the double whammy of why you don't have people, you know, basically signing up for an organ donor card or something like that.
+So this, it's to me, it's sort of like the double whammy of why you don't have people, you know, basically signing up for an organ donor card or something like that.

-Imagine you're a Chinese citizen and you know how people think under a communist system, and you know that if you get injured in a car accident and you're written as an as an organ donor and you're not dead and you're fine, and the doctor knows he can make 50,000 by like sending you to the chop shop, like I'd be terrified.
+And you know that if you get injured in a car accident and you're written as an organ donor and you're not dead and you're fine, and the doctor knows he can make $50,000 by like sending you to the chop shop, like I'd be terrified.

-You know, like I would never, never want to have signed that thing saying you can harvest my organs, because you know how people think in under that system.
+I would never, never want to have signed that thing saying you can harvest my organs because you know how people think under that system, that you're more valuable dead than you are alive.

 Like that is that is the last thing I think any sensible person would want in that country under the CCP.